zlfben/autotap/README.md

 ```
 ### Data - User Study 1
 Data from User Study reported in Section III.
- - Result: data from the survey (discarded data is not included in this sheet)
+ - Result: data from the survey
  - Discarded Data: data from participants who gave off-topic answers or reported having no smart devices in the survey

 NOTE: